Is it bad to share hair brushes ?

 How to Preserve the Hygiene of Your Hairbrush

-If the virus has attached itself to your hair, there is a chance that it will be transferred to the brush.
-And if it is then utilized by somebody else within a time period of three to seven days, there is a significant possibility that it can be passed on to that user.
-The length of time a virus may remain dormant on a surface is influenced by environmental factors such as temperature and humidity.
+If a virus has attached itself to your hair, it can be easily transferred to the brush, and if someone else uses the same brush within three to seven days, there is a high possibility that they may contract the virus.
+The survival time of a virus on a surface is influenced by environmental factors such as humidity and temperature.

 When it is time for you to return to the salon, you need to make certain that the brushes that will be used on you have been well cleansed before they touch you.
 Before allowing your hairdresser to perform any services on you, it is essential for you to verify that they are adhering to appropriate hygiene standards.
 You shouldn’t be scared to ask them, and you shouldn’t be hesitant to make sure they carry out your request.
 Your health should always come first.